 - For incoming students-Award letters are sent to admitted students prior to the start of their program.
 Students who have not received an award letter prior to the start of school have either not completed the required applications or have not submitted all the required paperwork to the Office of Financial Aid.
 Students will continue to receive new award letters if their financial aid changes. - For transfer students-Award letters are sent to admitted transfer students prior to the start of their program provided that the school has their complete financial aid transcript on file for determination of remaining eligibility and all remaining financial aid has been canceled at their previous school.
 Transfer students must contact the school they had previously attended and direct the school to cancel all remaining disbursements.
 Students will continue to receive new award letters if their financial aid changes. - For advance placed students-Because advance placed students can continue to test out of classes even after the start of the practical nursing program, awards are determined and award letters are sent to students when a final determination has been made as to what the student has to actually complete.
-For all other programs advance placement must be determined prior to a student starting the program. - For students crossing over into a new FAFSA award year -students who ARE currently enrolled in programs and are crossing over into a new FAFSA award year (July 1)-your award letters will not be ready until approximately June of each year.
+For all other programs advance placement must be determined prior to a student starting the program. - For students entering their second year-Students who ARE currently enrolled and are advancing into the second year of their program will receive offer letters prior to the start of year two.
+Students who do not receive their new offers before the start of the 2nd academic year in the program have either not submitted a new FAFSA application for the upcoming year or have not submitted all required paperwork. - For students crossing over into a new FAFSA award year -Students who ARE currently enrolled in programs and are crossing over into a new FAFSA award year (July 1)-your award letters will not be ready until approximately June of each year.
 In order to receive a new award for the new year, students must have submitted a new FAFSA application for the upcoming year.
 Students who do not receive their new award letter by June have either not submitted a new FAFSA application for the upcoming year or have not submitted all required paperwork.